jftaggart02/pi_arduino_serial/README.md

 - **analog_serial:** arduino sends analog value read from potentiometer to raspberry pi, gets it back, and lights up LED with that value

-- **analog_serial_2 (in development):** arduino sends 2 analog values to raspberry pi, gets them back, and lights up each LED with their respective value
+- **analog_serial_2:** arduino sends 2 analog values to raspberry pi, gets them back, and lights up each LED with their respective value

 - **mega_serial_test:** tests the properties of the various built-in serial objects (Serial, Serial1, Serial2, Serial3)